Orbital pseudotumor (Nonspecific orbital inflammation, idiopathic orbital inflammation, orbital inflammatory syndrome)

 Treatment

 In mild cases, orbital pseudotumors sometimes resolve on their own.
 Some patients may be given systemic corticosteroids to reduce inflammation.
-Others may be referred for radiation therapy in case the corticosteroid route is unsuccessful.
+Others may be referred for radiation therapy if corticosteroids are not effective.

 If the orbital pseudotumor is severe, surgery may be recommended.
 During the procedure, the bones and fat in the orbit may be adjusted to relieve pressure on the eyeball.

-In some circumstances, orbital pseudotumors need to be removed altogether.
-A minimally invasive procedure known as the endoscopic endonasal approach allows doctors to remove the mass through the nasal cavity.
-Incisions are not made during this surgery.
-The orbital pseudotumor can be directly reached and removed through the passageway of the nose.
+In some circumstances, orbital pseudotumors need to be removed.
+A minimally invasive procedure called the endoscopic endonasal approach allows doctors to remove the mass through the nasal cavity without making any incisions.
+The orbital pseudotumor can be accessed and removed directly through the nasal passageway.

 When to see a doctor